luisKisters/SagDoch/SagDoch_v2_PRD.md

 ### 3.1.
 IndexedDB Schema Upgrade

 - **Objective:** Evolve the database to support packs, unlocks, and more detailed player/question data, including groundwork for an ad-based unlock system.
-- **Action:** Create a new DB version.
+- **Action:** Create a new DB version (increment from current version 1 to version 2).
 Implement an upgrade path that preserves existing `players` data.

 1.  **New `packs` Object Store:**